IDoCodingStuffs/python-doodles/freeform-log.md

 Let me try with no Gaussian blur now.
 Maybe it gets stuck in minima without clear distinctions, identifies label 0s as 2s etc because of it.
 I can re-add augmentation later if it ends up overtraining.

+### 2 PM
+Actually, let me try the 2.5D model approach again.
+I have definitely confirmed the backbone can learn, so now I can refine it by adding stuff.
+Chances are the per image model was having those weird precision issues due to the images on the distal ends.